Skip to content

 The specific byte order is: Alpha (transparency) - Blue - Green - Red.

-If you don’t want to use transparency, you can directly ignore the value in the AA position, for example, &HBBGGRR.
+If you don't want to use transparency, you can directly ignore the value in the AA position, for example, &HBBGGRR is sufficient.

 Transparency and Color Values

-• Completely Transparent: The color is completely transparent, that is, invisible.
+• Fully Transparent: The color is completely transparent, i.e., invisible.
 The representation is &H00BBGGRR, where the AA part is 00 (completely transparent).

 Example: